mayamcdougall/NotePaper/README.md

 * **mirrorwidgets**

 	By default, NotePaper's widgets are placed on the right side of the page.
-If defined, this option flips widgets to the left side of the page instead.
+This option flips widgets to the left side of the page instead.

 #### toc